quinncomendant/ChipiChat.lbaction/README.md

 ### Options

 - `api_key`: Your OpenAI API key (default: empty).
+- `cache_expiration_minutes`: How long before cached responses expire.
+This is useful to avoid loading a cached response for the same question in a different context, e.g., “show me how to do that” from the cache might contain an out-of-context response (default: `5`).
-- `default_action`: The action to run when hitting enter after receiving a response. (options: `open`, `insert`, `quicklook`, `largetype`; default: `open`).
+- `default_action`: The action to run when hitting enter *after* receiving a response. (options: `open`, `insert`, `quicklook`, `largetype`; default: `open`).
+- `filename_extension`: The extension of cached files changes how they open in a text editor and QuickLook (default: `txt`).
+If you have a QuickLook extension that supports Markdown (e.g., [Peek](https://apps.apple.com/us/app/peek-a-quick-look-extension/id1554235898?mt=12)), change this to `md` for syntax highlighting in QuickLook.
 - `max_history_minutes`: Include up to *max_history_minutes* of conversation history in requests (default: `480`).
 - `max_history_tokens`: Include up to *max_tokens* of conversation history in requests (default: `500`).
 - `max_tokens`: The maximum number of [tokens](https://platform.openai.com/docs/api-reference/chat/create#chat/create-max_tokens) to generate (default: `1024`).
 - `model`: Which OpenAI [model](https://platform.openai.com/docs/models/overview) to use (default: `gpt-3.5-turbo`).
-- `system_message`: The [system message](https://platform.openai.com/docs/guides/chat/introduction) to send in requests (default: `You are a helpful assistant to an expert audience.
+- `system_message`: The [system message](https://platform.openai.com/docs/guides/chat/introduction) sets the overall behavior of the assistant (default: `You are a helpful assistant to an expert audience.
 Be succinct.
 Limit prose.
 Never repeat the user message.
 Never apologize.
 Never write “As an AI language model”.`).
 - `temperature`: What sampling [temperature](https://platform.openai.com/docs/api-reference/completions/create#completions/create-temperature) to use, between `0.0` and `2.0` (default: `0.1`).
-- `cache_expiration_minutes`: How long before cached responses expire.
-This is useful to avoid loading a cached response for the same question in a different context, e.g., “show me how to do that” from the cache might contain an out-of-context response (default: `5`).
 - `timeout`: How many seconds to wait for a response from the API (default: `15`; note: when using the much slower GPT-4, there is a hard-coded 120 second timeout).
-- `user_message_addendum`: Supplemental instructions that are included with every user message (default: `Be succinct.
+- `user_message_addendum`: Supplemental instructions that are included with every user message, useful because `gpt-3.5-turbo` does not always pay attention to system messages (default: `Be succinct.
 Limit prose.
 Never repeat the user message.`).

 ## To do